deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 foremost commandos and security specialists of the whole Gaoian species, but next to the Hunters I may as well be a cub.
 Next to *you*…"

-Warhorse had set up next to the pool and was digging through his bag.
+WARHORSE had set up next to the pool and was digging through his bag.
 "Nah, man.
 You're a fucking badass." he replied.

 "What was that expression? *Pull the other one.* Only, please don't